Sign In / Sign Out

 Dr. Thomas is a recipient of the National Science Foundation's Faculty Early Career Development (CAREER) Award (2012 - 2019).
 She is also a recipient of the Presidential Early Career Award for Scientists and Engineers (PECASE) (2016).

 Erin Walker, Ph.D., Affiliate

-Erin Walker is an Assistant Professor in the School of Computing, Informatics, and Decision Systems Engineering at Arizona State University.
-Her research uses interdisciplinary methods to improve the design and implementation of educational technology, and then to understand when and why it is effective.
-She is currently working on various projects that attempt to incorporate social and contextual adaptation into learning technologies, including implementing a teachable robot for mathematics learning and reimagining the design of the digital textbook.
-Prior to January 2013, Walker was a Computing Innovations Postdoctoral Fellow at Arizona State University.
-She completed her PhD in 2010 at Carnegie Mellon University in Human-Computer Interaction.
-Her undergraduate degree is a B.Sc.
-(Honors) from the University of Manitoba, awarded in 2004 in both Computer Science and Psychology.
-Walker's work has resulted in nine journal articles and twenty peer-reviewed full conference papers, and has included a best young researcher’s track paper award at AIED, a best paper nomination at ITS, and a best technology design nomination at CSCL.
+Erin Walker is an Associate Professor with a joint appointment in the School of Computing and Information and the Learning Research and Development Center at the University of Pittsburgh.
+She is currently working on various projects that attempt to incorporate social and contextual adaptation into learning technologies, including implementing a teachable robot for mathematics learning and re-imagining the design of the digital textbook.
+Prior to joining the University of Pittsburgh, Walker was in the School of Computing, Informatics, and Decision Systems Engineering at Arizona State University, where she was first a Computing Innovations Postdoctoral Fellow and then spent five years as an Assistant Professor.
+She completed her Ph.D. in 2010 at Carnegie Mellon University in Human-Computer Interaction and her B.Sc.
+(Honors) from the University of Manitoba in 2004.
+Walker's work has resulted in ten journal articles and twenty-seven peer reviewed, full conference papers, earning her a best young researcher's track paper award at AIED, and best paper nominations at ITS, CSCL, and AIED.